fightingmonk/app-event-logger/README.md

 # How it works

-You upload tapp-tracker.php to your web server, add the TappEventTracker class to your iOS app, configure it when your app starts, and when you have something to track you call
+You upload tapp-tracker.php to your web server, add the TappEventTracker class to your iOS app, configure it when your app starts, and when your app has something to track you call `[TappEventTracker trackEvent:@"my_event"];`.

-`[TappEventTracker trackEvent:@"my_event" withValue:@"value"];`

-TappEventTracker takes care of periodically pushing your tracked events to the server and you get a nice CSV with timestamp, client IP address, device id, and event info.
+TappEventTracker takes care of periodically pushing your event data to your server and you get a nice CSV with timestamp, client IP address, device id, and event info.
 You can process it, parse it, or load it into Google Docs if you're of a mind to.

 # Installing the PHP tracker